kdmalkan/comp423-course-notes/docs/tutorials/go-setup.md

 1. **name:** descriptive name for the dev container

 2. **image:** This specifies the Docker image to use.
-We will use one of Microsoft's base images of the latest version of a Rust environment.
+We will use one of Microsoft's base images of the latest version of a Go environment.

-3. **customizations:** Adds important & useful configurations to VS Code, such as installing the Rust extension.
+3. **customizations:** Adds important & useful configurations to VS Code, such as installing the Go extension.
 Searching for VSCode extensions on the marketplace will bring up the string identifier of each extension in its sidebar.
 Adding extensions this way is important as it ensures other developers on your project will have those extensions installed in their own dev containers automatically.

     ```
     {